-How to Use Historical Quality Score Data for Better Ads
+6 Top Tips to Improve Your Google Ads Ad Relevance

 How Google Calculates Quality Score

+Quality score is used as a diagnostic tool for PC managers to better understand where improvements in their Google Ads accounts could be made.

-Quality score is the name of the metric AdWords uses to determine where a PPC ad should appear in the paid search results and how much the advertiser should pay per click.
+Google Ads uses the Quality score metric to determine where a PPC ad should appear in the paid search results and how much the advertiser should pay per click.

-The quality score is tied to three main components:
+Quality score is tied to three main components:

 - Ad relevance.